-We currently have one job vacancy:
+We currently have two vacancies:

 About Berkshire Scouts

 We are a local charity, supporting over 9,200 young people aged 6 to 25 and 2,500 adult volunteers in over 100 communities across Berkshire.
 Across the UK, Scouting provides opportunities every week to over 450,000 young people and is supported by over 115,000 adult volunteers.
-In nearly every country around the world, over 32 million young people experience the benefits of Scouting to develop their full physical, intellectual, social and spiritual potentials.
+In nearly every country around the world, over 40 million young people experience the benefits of Scouting to develop their full physical, intellectual, social and spiritual potentials.

 Purpose of the role

 · Provide developmental support to key volunteer line managers

 · Manage a number of change projects to enhance the support given to adult volunteers, in partnership with key volunteer line managers